Beliavsky/Fortran-code-on-GitHub/README.md

 [LibForQ](https://github.com/jonasmaziero/LibForQ): performs several numerical tasks one frequently needs when working in quantum information science, such as trace, partial trace, and partial transpose; entanglement, discord, and coherence quantifiers; Pauli group (PG), Generalized Gell Mann Matrices (GGMM), and Bloch vector and correlation matrix with GGMM, by Jonas Maziero

+[libmbd](https://github.com/libmbd/libmbd): implements the many-body dispersion (MBD) method in several programming languages and frameworks.
+The Fortran implementation is the reference, most advanced implementation, with support for analytical gradients and distributed parallelism, and additional functionality beyond the MBD method itself.

 [libnegf](https://github.com/libnegf/libnegf): calculates Equilibrium and Non Equilibrium Green's Function in open systems and related quantities, within an efficient sparse iterative scheme.
 Associated paper: [Non-equilibrium Green's functions in density functional tight binding: method and applications](https://iopscience.iop.org/article/10.1088/1367-2630/10/6/065022/meta), by A Pecchia, G Penazzi, L Salvucci and A Di Carlo, 2008 New J. Phys.
 10 065022

 [Los Alamos Crystal Cut (LCC)](https://github.com/lanl/LCC): simple crystal builder, an easy-to-use and easy-to-develop code to make crystal solid/shape and slabs from a crystal lattice, by Christian Negre